Aims of the policy

 The council owns all data, information and software design or code produced by or on behalf of the council, regardless of format, unless otherwise specified by a valid third party agreement.

 All information or software developed by or on behalf of the council will remain the property of the council and must in no way be sold, copied or used without the express permission of the council or authorised designate.

 All contracts with third parties, including contracts for agency employees, must define the ownership of software and information.

 Users are not generally permitted to install software on to the corporate network or council PCs, laptops or tablet devices.
 A range of software is permitted to be installed in Software Centre, other software must be regarded as not permitted.
 This includes web and cloud-based services.

 For the purposes of definition, software includes but is not limited to any operating system, utility, programme, web service, cloud service, add-in or mobile application.

-The ICT team will maintain a register of the entire council’s software and its location and must keep a library of software licenses.
+The Digital Services team will maintain a register of the entire council’s software and its location and must keep a library of software licenses.

 Periodic software audits will be carried out by or on behalf of the council to ensure that all software loaded on to council information systems is appropriately licensed.

 Commercial software may be installed or used on council computers only if a valid licence for that software has been purchased, and the DS department has recorded the use.
 Digital Services is the only department allowed to purchase software.